 Surface tumor, also called a peripheral tumor

-Each type has different subtypes.
+Each type of osteosarcoma has different subtypes.
 The type and subtype of osteosarcoma is determined by looking at the tumor cells through a microscope.

 Conventional central osteosarcoma, such as osteoblastic, chondroblastic, fibroblastic, and mixed types